This week another of Canada’s wonderful painters whose artwork is more than worthy to collect and admireListen

 He regained his fascination and desire to create and his passion for art during a trip to Italy where he said, art was everywhere in the architecture, paintings, sculpture and even food.

 After a period on the west coast, life and a air traffic control job took him to the Atlantic province of Newfoundland.
-There he met his future wife who pushed him to pursue his art.
+There he discovered his passion for oil on canvas painting with palette knife.

 For that we must be very grateful.